 - We begin the difficult work of releasing our attachments to any harmful or unhealthy thoughts, beliefs, judgments, feelings, impulses, behaviors, habits, and relationships.
 (Moving away from these things begins with releasing our attachments to them — meaning our dependence on them, or our identifying with them, or our reluctance to let them go.)

 - In particular, we release same-sex lust, which includes our attachment to “the right” to lust, with all its justifications.
-No amount of inner healing or personal growth can bring real peace if we continue to act on same-sex lust of other sexual behaviors that conflict with our spirituality, faith, values or morals, marital commitments or self-respect.
+No amount of inner healing or personal growth can bring real peace if we continue to act on same-sex lust of other sexual behaviors that conflict with our spirituality, faith, values, beliefs, marital commitments, or self-respect.

 - We release our attachments to anything negative or harmful about our sexuality (lusts, obsessions, addictions, acting from our wounds, etc.), while embracing all that is positive, healthy and uplifting (brotherly love, male community, sensitivity, creativity, etc.).